 Netflix Got Hacked and E-mail Changed – How To Get Account Back

 Netflix is one of the most popular streaming platforms in the world.
 Unfortunately, this makes it a tempting target for hackers who would like to enjoy movies and TV shows while letting someone else foot the bill.

-Sometimes hackers will just change the password but nothing else, and other times they won’t change anything at all (hoping to fly under the radar), but it’s most common for a hacker to change the e-mail address associated with the account so that they can just take the whole thing over.
+Sometimes hackers will just change the password but nothing else, and other times they won’t change anything at all (hoping to fly under the radar).
+But, it is more common for a hacker to change the e-mail address associated with the account so that they can just take the whole thing over.

-Regardless of the method, there are ways to deal with a hacker attack, and in this article, I will give you the basic rundown of how to defend yourself and get your account back.
+Regardless of the method, there are ways to deal with a hacker attack.
+In this article, I will give you the basic rundown of how to defend yourself and get your account back.

 How to Tell If Your Netflix Account Got Hacked?

 Hackers use a wide range of methods to gain access to someone’s Netflix account.

 In some cases, hackers will gain access to your account and leave your credentials alone in the hopes that they can keep using your account without you knowing.
 In this situation, it’s important to keep an eye out for strange viewing activity on your Netflix account.